An easy recipe for homemade stovetop baked beans with hidden vegetables. No baking required. Suitable for vegetarians and vegans.

 It also helps my kids along the way to eating five portions of fruit and veg a day – something we are still seriously struggling with.
 Read more about how much veggies kids should eat.

 Did the Sneaky Veg kids like these stovetop baked beans?

 Well, they certainly weren’t fooled that this was the same thing that comes in a tin.
 R, 6, immediately said “are these homemade?” – which unfortunately to him means not as good.

 But two out of three kids ate them which in my book counts as a success!
 And I’m much happier knowing that Baby S in particular has had these homemade beans.
 The extra veggies and no added salt or refined sugar makes these a much better option.

-These homemade un-baked beans make a great weekend brunch or lunch served with toast but they’re also lovely served as part of a more substantial meal, such as alongside sausages.
+These homemade vegetarian baked beans make a great weekend brunch or lunch served with toast but they’re also lovely served as part of a more substantial meal, such as alongside veggie sausages.

 The recipe below makes quite a large quantity of beans, so depending on your family’s size you can freeze a portion, or two, or perhaps even more.
 Alternatively you could halve these quantities.

-1. Heat the olive oil in a large saucepan and fry the onion over a medium heat until soft.
-Stir through the garlic, cook for a further minute then add the diced pepper.
+Heat 1 tbsp olive oil in a large saucepan and fry one chopped onion over a medium heat until soft.
+Stir through 2 chopped cloves of garlic, cook for a further minute then add one diced yellow pepper.

-2. Cook for 10 minutes or until the pepper has softened, before adding the mustard powder, oregano and maple syrup.
+Cook for 10 minutes or until the pepper has softened, before adding 1 tsp mustard powder, 1 tsp oregano and 1 tbsp maple syrup.